Tokyo Area Guide: Marunouchi, Yaesu, Nihonbashi 丸の内 八重洲 日本橋

 Marunouchi, especially, to the west of Tokyo Station, is a proud, towering concentration of the headquarters of the richest and most powerful corporations in Japan.

-Marunouchi also boasts the recently opened Shin Marunouchi Building and its slightly older sister across the road, the Marunouchi Building, for shopping and dining par excellence.
+Right in front of Tokyo station and on either side of the street are the Shin Marunouchi Building and its slightly older sister across the road, the Marunouchi Building, for shopping and dining par excellence.

 The Oazo Building, adjacent to the Marunouchi North Exit of Tokyo Station includes numerous stores, restaurants and cafes, 4 floors of the Maruzen bookshop and the Marunouchi Tokyo Hotel.
 The Oazo Building is known for its clean and light design.